brianhouse/open_circuits/guide/micropython.md

 fruits = "apple", "banana", "cherry"
 ```

 Each item has an 'index'.
-The first item is index 0, the second is index 1, and so forth (counting starting with 0 can be confusing at first, but there's reasons why it is ultimately helpful).
+The first item is index 0, the second is index 1, and so forth (counting starting with 0 can be confusing at first, but there are reasons why it is ultimately helpful).

 Printing out the second item (banana) in a tuple or list, for example, is like this: